samueldietrick/samueldietrick/README.md

 <p align="left">
- :us: My name is Samuel Dietrick, I am a web programmer and have been working in the field for over 5 years.
+ :wave: My name is Samuel Dietrick, I am a web programmer and have been working in the field for over 5 years.
 </p>

 <p align="left">